creeperkatze/pihole-js/docs/guide/blocking.md

-# DNS Blocking
+# Blocking

-Control Pi-hole's blocking state with `client.dns`.
+Control the blocking state.

 ## Check the current status